-- Actual taxable income of R1 million or less To avoid any penalty the basic amount can be used.
-If a lower estimate is used, this must be within 90% of the taxable income finally assessed. - Actual taxable income exceeds R1 million To avoid any penalty the estimate must be within 80% of the taxable income, excluding retirement fund lump sums, finally assessed.
+Actual taxable income of R1 million or less

+To avoid any penalty the basic amount can be used.
+If a lower estimate is used, this must be within 90% of the taxable income finally assessed.

+Actual taxable income exceeds R1 million

+To avoid any penalty the estimate must be within 80% of the taxable income, excluding retirement fund lump sums, finally assessed.

 If the above requirements are not met, a penalty of 20% of the provisional tax underpaid will be imposed unless sufficient PAYE and provisional tax has been paid in the year of assessment.
+The penalty can be remitted if the taxpayer can prove that due care has been taken in seriously calculating the estimate.